ArminJo/NeoPatterns/README.md

 OpenLedRace at the Cologne public library MINTköln-Festival
 ![OpenLedRace at the Cologne public library MINTköln-Festival](https://github.com/ArminJo/OpenledRace/blob/master/pictures/OpenLedRaceAtMintFestival.jpg)

+## TwoPatternsOnOneStrip
+This example renders a slow "background pattern" and a fast "foreground pattern" on the same strip.<br/>
+It also shows, how to dynamically **determine the length of the attached strip** und to resize the underlying pixel buffer.

 # Revision History
 ### Version 3.0.1 - work in progress